miekg/skydns2/README.md

 contents.
 Note that these replies are sent with the AA (Authoritative Answer) bit *off*.
 If nothing is found locally the query is forwarded to the local recursor (if so configured), otherwise SERVFAIL is returned.

+This also works for IPv6 addresses, except that the reverse path is quite long.

 #### DNS Forwarding